KengoTODA/surrogate-pair.js/README.md

 surrogate-pair.js
 =================
-surrogate-pair.js is a library which makes easy to handle surrogate pair.
+surrogate-pair.js is a library which makes handling surrogate pair easy.

 tested browsers
 ---------------